doesdev/any2buffer/README.md

 > Pass anything, get Node buffer back

+## IF [#3](https://github.com/doesdev/any2buffer/issues/3) or [#4](https://github.com/doesdev/any2buffer/issues/4) are still open when you get here, turn away.
+This module isn't reliable until those two items are closed.
+Sorry.

 * Note - If no encoding is passed and we can't guess the encoding we'll use fs to see if it's a file path.
 Obviously this will affect performance, so if you know what encoding it is or it is something we can assert (base64 or hex) then